Guide

 Who Uses CSS?

-Even beyond that: element attributes such as "id" and "class"; these are really core concepts that you use regularly for CSS.
-They’re also crucial to using JavaScript in your website as well.
-What's nice about CSS is that once you’re familiarized with its core concepts, you'll be able to apply that knowledge when you move onto JavaScript.
+Element attributes such as "id" and "class" are core concepts that you use regularly for CSS, and they’re also crucial for implementing JavaScript in your website.
+Think about CSS as a foundation: once you’re familiar with its core concepts, you'll be able to apply that knowledge when you move onto JavaScript.
+CSS is one of the first things you should learn as a web developer; a good learning path would be HTML, CSS, and then JavaScript.

 How important is CSS for front end development vs. back end development?

-The easiest way to conceptualize but least efficient way to use pure CSS is via inline style.
-It’s easy to conceptualize because you’re applying styles to elements directly as you write the HTML.
+The easiest way to conceptualize CSS (but the least efficient way to use it) is via inline style.
+As Joseph Mecham, Devmountain’s Web Development Program Director says, “It’s easy to conceptualize because you’re applying styles to elements directly as you write the HTML.
 You’d have an element and would write attributes specifically for that element – something like <p style="color: red;"> And what we're doing here is adding a red text color to our paragraph element inline.
-However, doing it this way inadvertently fails to take advantage of one of the biggest benefits of using CSS: its re-usability.
+However, doing it this way inadvertently fails to take advantage of one of the biggest benefits of using CSS: its re-usability.”

-• To dictate the color of our paragraph text, instead of telling each individual paragraph to have red text, we could – in the head of our HTML document – have an internal style sheet and in this case what we would do is say: I have a class called red-text which simply turns text to red. .red-text { color: red; } .
+• To dictate the color of our paragraph text, instead of telling each individual paragraph to have red text, we could – in the head of our HTML document – have an internal style sheet and in this case what we would do is say: I have a class called red-text which simply turns text to red: .red-text { color: red; }

-• Now, for any of our HTML elements throughout our whole document, we can put the element class=”red-text” and they're all going to pick up that same styling that we put at the top of our document
+• Now, for any of our HTML elements throughout our whole document, we can put the element class=”red-text” and they're all going to pick up that same styling that we put at the top of our document.

-But this is small fry.
-We're only talking a single page here.
+But this is “small potatoes,” Mecham says, “We're only talking about a single page here.
 Let’s take it one step further (and this is your ideal CSS setup):

 • If we had leveraged an external style sheet (instead of an internal style sheet), we would be able to have our entire 100-page website immediately conform to the new style, rather than just the one page.